Renoir, Auguste

 • 1892/05: solo exposition at Durand-Ruel with 110 works (see iR19 for catalogue with preface by Arsène Alexandre)

-• 1894/9/15: Jean is born; Gabrielle Renard, a niece of Aline, starts to be their maid, house-keeper and his model;
+• 1894/9/15: Jean was born; Gabrielle Renard, a niece of Aline, started to be their maid, house-keeper and his model;

-• 1898 onwards he will spend the winters and spring on the French Mediterranean (R31,p268)
+• 1898 onwards he would spend the winters and spring on the French Mediterranean (R31,p268)

 • 1900/08/16: awarded Chevalier de la Légion d’Honneur (R31,p308;R193,p11)